Braniff Airways Flight 542: Additional searches and rumors

 After ruling out many possible theories about what had caused the crash, Lockheed and the CAB invited experts from other aircraft manufacturers to the Dallas warehouse to study the wreckage.
-Boeing, Convair, and NASA sent engineers to Dallas, who looked over the wreckage.
-They came up with new theories, but every one of them was investigated and dismissed.
+Boeing, Convair, and NASA sent engineers to Dallas, who studied the material.
+They came up with new theories, but each theory was investigated and dismissed.

-On December 9, officials announced that they would conduct a second search for missing pieces of debris, conducted by 280 soldiers from Fort Hood walking in a line, an arms’ length from each other.
+On December 9, officials announced that they would conduct a second search for missing pieces of debris, conducted by 280 soldiers from Fort Hood walking in a line, an arm's length from each other.
 They appealed to the public to turn over any "souvenir pieces" that they may have picked up from the area after the crash.

 On January 17, 1960, the Fort Worth Star-Telegram reported that an anonymous source, later identified as a "CAB source", had told a reporter that investigators believed that a runaway propeller was the cause of the mid-air breakup.
-According to the report, they felt that the propeller on the right inboard engine had feathered, or gone into a flat pitch, which means that the angle of the adjustable propeller blades changes so the propellers essentially present a flat face to the direction of the airflow.
+According to the report, they felt that the propeller on the right inboard engine had gone into a flat pitch, which means that the angle of the adjustable propeller blades changes so the propellers essentially present a flat face to the direction of the airflow.
 At the Electra's high speed, they thought that the air resistance against the propeller was enough to tear the engine and wing off the plane.
 A CAB spokesman refused to confirm or deny the report, saying only that several theories about the accident were still being considered, but later that day, a high official with the CAB denied the report, saying that no cause had been determined yet.